rdkit/mmpdb/README.md

 examples of use.

 The subcommands starting with "help-" print additional information about a given topic.
-Much of the read of this README come from the output of
+Much of the text of this README come from the output of

 ```shell